tauoverpi/zangle/README.md

 markdown and other types of text documents into separate files ready for compilation.

+NOTE: Currently zangle only supports markdown with a special header on indented code blocks.

+### Examples

+Tangle all files within a document.

+    $ rm -rf src lib
+    $ zangle tangle README.md
+    $ tree src lib

+List all files and tags in the document.

+    $ zangle ls README.md --list-tags --list-files

+Render the content of a tag and file to stdout.

+    $ zangle call README.md --tag=linker --file=lib/lib.zig

 ## As a library

     lang: zig esc: none file: lib/lib.zig